 The above charts show both total electricity consumption of the USU Group Germany (not including Munich) and consumption per employee in Germany.
-The values refer to the years 2018 to 2020.
-The data are not available yet for 2021, as the offices are exclusively rented premises and the corresponding utility bills had not yet been received at the time that this report was prepared.
+The values refer to the years 2019 to 2021.
+The data are not available yet for 2022, as the offices are exclusively rented premises and the corresponding utility bills had not yet been received at the time that this report was prepared.

 Consumption only relates to Germany, not including the Munich site as it uses an "all-in agreement" under which consumption volumes are not explicitly recorded.
-As stated above, total electricity consumption in Germany was reduced by 4 %.
-The savings are even more evident, on account of the pandemic, in global electricity consumption (not including the US), for which data were first collected in 2017 (see chart below).
-The savings here are 7 %.
+As stated above, total electricity consumption in Germany was reduced by 4.3%.
+Global electricity consumption was reduced by 2.4% despite the first-time inclusion of the US and the electricity consumption of the US subsidiary.